NahyukLEE/OIE/README.md

-# OIE: Outdoor-Illumination-Estimation from Intrinsic Decomposition
+# OIEID: Outdoor-Illumination-Estimation from Intrinsic Decomposition

 A research project(for my B.S.
 Thesis) on outdoor illumination estimating methods.